jabocken/CV2018Fall/docs/README.md

    realized that we would not be able to generate sufficiently accurate annotations on our own.

+![Example image from PCB DSLR Dataset.
+Note the large number of components, as well as the dust obscuring many of the components.](figures/pcb_dslr_example.jpg)

 Faced with these challenges, and with no other strong candidate datasets, we decided our best course of action involved generating our own dataset.
 We identified three criteria that needed to be met for our purposes: